-The Final Rule flouts § 1008's entire purpose by expressly committing the use of Title X funds to subsidize abortion.
+The Final Rule deliberately engages in actions that support abortion as a family planning method.
+It flouts § 1008's entire purpose by expressly committing the use of Title X funds to subsidize abortion.
 It allows Title X grantees to have an abortion element in a program of family planning services.
-This policy option is simply one Congress didn't extend to HHS.
+But that policy option is simply one Congress has firmly echewed.
 The statutory text and its interpretive case law make that clear.
-The Final Rule is also arbitrary and capricious because it failed to consider and then-despite express statutory provisions protecting those who object to counseling and referral for abortion-failed to expressly provide protections for the foreseeable objections its compulsions would beget.
+To that same end, the Final Rule failed to consider and then-despite express statutory provisions protecting those who object to counseling and referrals for abortion-failed to expressly provide protections for the foreseeable objections its compulsions would beget.
 Abortion is a morally fraught issue.
 It has always aroused justifiable compunction.
-HHS should have explicitly made provision for that.
-It did not.